andrewsuzuki/newhaven.bike/doc/plan.md

     - Elm City Cycling
     - New Haven Bike Month
     - ...More...
+  - Group Rides (link to Road Rides)
 - **City Riding and Commuting**
   - Map with bike paths and recommended commuting routes
-  - Bike Share (Bike New Haven)
-  - General tips
     - Fastest route to east rock -- Audubon/Lincoln connector
     - Main streets to avoid with alternatives
       - Orange instead of Whitney
       - Edgewood/Goffe instead of Whalley
+  - Bike Share (Bike New Haven)
+  - General Commuter Tips
+    - Winter Clothing
+    - Avoiding getting doored
     - Commuter Bike setup
       - MTB vs Hybrid vs Road
       - Lights
       - Fenders
       - Rack
-  - Commuter Clothing
-    - Winter gear
-  - Avoiding getting doored
   - How to not get your bike stolen / How to lock your bike
     - Recommended locks
     - Lock to frame